MH15/neanderthal/README.md

 ### Roadmap
 These features should be added in an upcoming release
 - Support for nested custom pages
+- CLI tool to make new pages and blog posts from a template.
 - More configuration options

 ## Getting Started